-4.1 Events
+4.1 EVENTS

-Member institutions shall conduct all NCAA Alpine events (giant slalom and slalom) in accordance with International Ski Federation (FIS) rules for FIS-sanctioned events and by United States Ski Association (USSA) standards for USSA-sanctioned events.
+Member institutions shall conduct all NCAA Alpine events (giant slalom and slalom) in accordance with International Ski Federation (FIS) rules for FIS-sanctioned events and by U.S. Ski and Snowboard Association (USSS) standards for USSS-sanctioned events.

-4.1.1 The Alpine events in a skiing meet shall be the giant slalom and slalom for both men and women.
-The host institution or governing association shall determine the order of events for the meet.
+- 4.1.1 The Alpine events in a skiing meet shall be the giant slalom and slalom for both men and women.
+The host institution or governing association shall determine the order of events for the meet. - 4.1.2 Alpine Parallel Events.
+NCAA skiing meets may include alpine parallel events, with parallel event options for both giant slalom and slalom events.

-4.2 Chemicals
+4.2 CHEMICALS